 Within seconds, Abdur was flooded with questions from his friends regarding my marital status, occupation and whether or not I was armed.
 Abdur acted as translator as I responded as best and wisely as I could.
 And based upon their constant laughter and shaking of my hands, everyone seemed quite satisfied with my answers.

-Abdur announced that it was time to ‘hear a story’ and he began with some strong words: “We love Hitler and we hate the Jews.”
-This one sentence pretty much eliminated any last remaining hope I had that the guns in front of me were used for elk hunting.
+Abdur announced that it was time to ‘hear a story’ and he began with some strong words: “We love Hitler and we hate the Jews.
+That’s the problem with you young people in Europe.
+You don’t like Hitler.”
+This story opener pretty much eliminated any last remaining hope I had that the guns in front of me were used for elk hunting.
 Within minutes I had been informed that these five men were regular Taliban fighters, having returned only two days prior from fighting in Afghanistan.

-Throughout the two hours I spent with these rough yet oddly affable guys, I listened to a variety of angry speeches and declarations.
+Throughout the two hours I spent with these rough yet oddly affable guys, I listened to a variety of disturbing beliefs and declarations.
 Abdur and his friends constantly repeated their fondness for Hitler and their hatred for America while seeking my opinion on the matter on several occasions.

-Most of my non-aggressive attempts at gaining a further understanding of their mindset ended in similar vague statements that lacked anything in the vicinity of a sound argument.
-None of these uneducated Taliban could tell me why they hated America, only that they did.
+Most of my non-aggressive attempts at gaining a further understanding of their mindset and trying to get them to understand mine were met with vague statements that lacked anything in the vicinity of a sound argument.
+Nobody could really tell me why they hated America.

-Although they did have a weakness for hashish.
+Although, they did have a weakness for hashish that was a bit much.
 I swear they passed around at least a dozen of the thickest joints imaginable during my visit.
-My initial, polite refusals were met with some harsh words from Abdur, who accused me of rejecting a gift that his friends had so honourably offered.
-As his anger increased over this seemingly trivial matter, I decided to play it safe and join in the smoking, a choice that instantly appeased these armed men.
+My initial, polite refusals were met with some harsh words from Abdur, who accused me of rejecting a gift that his friends had so honorably offered.
+I could tell he was serious and so I decided to play it safe and join in the smoking, a choice that instantly appeased these armed men.

 Unfortunately, and despite my most concentrated efforts, the effects of this hallucinogenic inhalant led me to begin losing consciousness.
 The light around me began to dwindle and I started hearing only part of what Abdur and his friends were saying – “Hitler”, “Kill”, “Americans”, “Jews”.
 When I realized that I could not hold out any longer and that the last sliver of awareness was about to disappear, I remember wishing myself ‘good luck’.